fledge-iot/fledge/docs/91_version_history.rst

        - The OMF North plugin that is used to send Data to the AVEVA PI Server has been updated to improve the performance of the plugin.
        - The OMF North plugin sent basic data type definitions to AVEVA Data Hub (ADH) that could not be processed resulting in a loss of all time series data.
 This has been fixed.
        - Recent changes in the OMF North plugin caused the data streaming to the Edge Data Store (EDS) to fail.
 This has been fixed.
 The fix has been tested with EDS 2020 (Version 1.0.0.609).
-       - The north OPC UA client plugin has been updated to support higher data transfer rates.
+       - The fledge-north-opcuaclient plugin has been updated to support higher data transfer rates.
-       - The Fledge S2OPCUA South plugin has been updated to support large numbers of Monitored Items.
+       - An issue with the fledge-south-s2opcua that allowed a negative value to be entered for the minimum reporting interval has been resolved.
+The plugin has also been updated to use the new tab format for configuration item grouping.
        - An issue with NULL string data being returned from OPC UA servers has been resolved.
 NULL strings will not be represented in the readings, no data point will be created for the NULL string.
-       - The Fledge S2OPCUA South plugin would become unresponsive if the OPC UA server was unavailable or if the server URL was incorrect.
+       - The fledge-south-s2opcua plugin would become unresponsive if the OPC UA server was unavailable or if the server URL was incorrect.
 The only way to stop the plugin in this state was to shut down Fledge.
 This has been fixed.
-       - An issue with set point control operations occurring before a south plugin is fully ready has been resolved.
+       - An issue with fledge-notify-setpoint plugin to control operations occurring before a south plugin is fully ready has been resolved.
-       - An issue with reconfiguring a Kafka north plugin has been resolved, this now behaves correctly in all cases.
+       - An issue with reconfiguring a fledge-north-kafka plugin has been resolved, this now behaves correctly in all cases.
        - An issue with sending data to Kafka that included image data points has been resolved.
 There is no support in Kafka for images and they will be removed while allowing the remainder of the data to be sent to Kafka.
-       - An issue with the Modbus-TCP & S7 plugins which caused the polling to fail has been resolved.
+       - An issue with the fledge-south-modbustcp & S7 plugins which caused the polling to fail has been resolved.
-       - A problem with the J1708 & J1939 plugins that caused them to fail if added disabled and then later enabling them has been resolved.
+       - A problem with the fledge-south-j1708 & fledge-south-j1939 plugins that caused them to fail if added disabled and then later enabling them has been resolved.
-       - A problem that caused the Azure IoT Core north plugin to fail to send data has been corrected.
+       - A problem that caused the fledge-north-azure-iot plugin to fail to send data has been corrected.
        - A product version check was made incorrectly if the OMF endpoint type was not PI Web API.
 This has been fixed.
        - The notification sent an audit log entry was created even when the delivery failed.
 It should only be created on successful delivery, this has been fixed.
-       - A problem with the asset delivery plugin that would sometimes result in stopping the notification service has been resolved.
+       - A problem with the fledge-notify-asset delivery plugin that would sometimes result in stopping the notification service and also it was not previously creating entries in the asset tracker have been resolved.
        - An issue that could cause notification to not trigger correctly when used with conditional forwarding has been resolved.
        - An issue with using multiple Python based plugins in a north conditional forwarding pipeline has been resolved.
-       - Changing the name of an asset in a notification rule could sometimes cause an error to be incorrectly logged.
+       - Changing the name of an asset in a notification rule plugins could sometimes cause an error to be incorrectly logged.
 This has now been resolved.
        - An issue related to using averaging with the statistics history input to the notification rules has been fixed.
-       - The asset notification delivery plugin was not previously creating entries in the asset tracker.
-This has now been resolved.
        - If a query for AF Attributes includes a search string token that does not exist, PI Web API returns an HTTP 400 error.
 PI Server South now retrieves error messages if this occurs and logs them.
        - Various filters summarize data over time, these have been standardized to use the times of the summary calculation.
-       - The threshold filter interface has been tidied up, removing duplicate information.
+       - The fledge-filter-threshold interface has been tidied up, removing duplicate information.
-       - A problem with installation of the person detection plugin on Ubuntu 20 has been resolved.
+       - A problem with installation of the fledge-south-person-detection plugin on Ubuntu 20 has been resolved.
-       - The control map configuration item of the Modbus C plugin was incorrectly described, this has now been resolved.
+       - The control map configuration item of the fledge-south-modbus plugin was incorrectly described, this has now been resolved.

 v2.1.0